The unitary representations of the Poincare group in any spacetime dimension: Classification of the unitary representations

-$\bullet$ As quoted in Section \ref{BeBo:element}, it is not necessary to assume differential equations in position space, because the group-theoretical analysis leads directly to a wave function which is a function of the momenta on the orbit, the Fourier transform of which is a function in position space obeying the Klein--Gordon equation $\Box\,\Psi_{x,\sigma}\,=\,\pm\, m^2\,\Psi_{x,\sigma}\,$.
+$\bullet$ As quoted in Section \ref{BeBo:element}, it is not necessary to assume differential equations in position space, because the group-theoretical analysis directly leads to a wave function which is a function of the momenta on the orbit, the Fourier transform of which is a function in position space obeying the Klein--Gordon equation $\Box\,\Psi_{x,\sigma}\,=\,\pm\, m^2\,\Psi_{x,\sigma}\,$.
+By a slight abuse of terminology, states or fields that satisfy their relativistic equations of motion are called ``on-(mass-)shell" in physics literature, while those for which those equations have not been imposed are called ``off-shell".
 By going to a rest-frame, it is easy to show that the stabilizer of a time-like vector $q^\mu=(m,\overrightarrow{0})\neq 0$ is the rotation subgroup $SO(D-1)\subset SO(D-1,1)^\uparrow$.
 For a space-like vector, one may choose a frame such that the non-vanishing momentum is along the $(D-1)$th spatial axis: $q^\mu=(0,0,\ldots,0,m)\neq 0$.
 Thus its stabilizer is the subgroup $SO(D-2,1)^\uparrow\subset SO(D-1,1)^\uparrow$.
 In the case of a light-like vector, the little group ``\textit{is not quite so obvious}" to determine, as was stressed by Wigner himself \cite{BeBo:Wigner63}.
 It clearly contains the rotation group $SO(D-2)$ in the space-like hyperplane ${\mathbb R}^{D-2}$ transverse to the light-ray along the momentum.
 Now, we will provide an algebraic proof that the stabilizer of a light-like vector is the Euclidean group $ISO(D-2)\,$.
 According to Wigner, reviewing his $D=4$ analysis, ``\textit{no simple argument is known (...) to show directly that the group of Lorentz transformations which leave a null vector invariant is isomorphic to the two-dimensional Euclidean group, desirable as it would be to have such an argument.
 Clearly, there is no plane in the four-space of momenta in which these transformations could be interpreted directly as displacements (...) because all transformations considered here are homogeneous}" \cite{BeBo:Wigner63}.
 Even though there is no simple geometric way to understand this fact, the algebraic proof reviewed here is rather straightforward.

 \underline{Proof:} By going in a light-cone frame (see Section \ref{BeBo:Lorentzgr}), it is possible to express the components of a momentum $p^\mu$ obeying $p^2=0$ as $p_{\mu}=(p_{-},0,0,\ldots, 0)\,$.
 In words, one can set the component $p_+$ to zero, as well as all the transverse components $p_m\,$ ($m=1,\ldots,D-2$).
 The condition that the component $p_-$ be unaffected by a Lorentz transformation translates as $0\stackrel{!}{=}i[p_-,M_{\nu\rho}]=\eta_{-\nu}\,p_{\rho}-\eta_{-\rho}\,p_{\nu}$ due to (\ref{BeBo:1.5.10b}).
 Obviously, the transformation generated by $M_{+-}$ does modify $p_-$, hence it cannot be part of the little group for $p\,$.
 The other Lorentz generators preserve $p_-\,$, but they should also satisfy the equations $[p_m,M_{\mu\nu}]=0=[p_+,M_{\mu\nu}]\,$.
 It is readily seen that $i[p_m,M_{n-}]=\delta_{mn}p_-\ne 0$ (for $m=n$), therefore $M_{n-}$ does not belong to the little group of $p_\mu$ either.
 We are left with the generators $\{M_{mn}, M_{+n}\}$ which preserve the (vanishing) value of $p_{+}\,$.
 It turns out to be more convenient for later purpose to work with the generators $\pi_n:=p_-M_{+n}=p^\mu M_{\mu\, n}$ instead.
 This redefinition does not modify the algebra since $p_-$ commutes with all the generators of the little group. {}From the Poincar\'e algebra (\ref{BeBo:1.5.10a})--(\ref{BeBo:1.5.10c}) one finds, in the light-cone frame,